netdava/adapt-to-2018-keycloak-sling-presentation/README.md

 Presentation slides for Keycloak and Sling integration for Adapt.to 2018

-- For the actual slides use https://netdava.github.io/adapt-to-2018-keycloak-sling-presentation/presentation .
+- For the actual slides use [presentation link](https://netdava.github.io/adapt-to-2018-keycloak-sling-presentation/presentation) .

 ## Local development